 - Carefully ensure that all of the covers are closed while operational. - First switch off and disconnect the machine if you must remove covers.
-Carefully comply with the "5 safety rules". - When the machine is in operation, the terminal boxes must remain closed at all times.
-Terminal boxes may be opened only when the machine is stopped and in a no-voltage condition.
+Carefully comply with the "5 safety rules" (Page 17). - In operation, the terminal box must always be kept closed.
+It is only permissible to open the terminal box when the motor is stationary and in a no voltage condition.